redjack/rflow/README.md

 RFlow currently stores its configuration in a SQLite database which are internally accessed via ActiveRecord.
-Given that SQLite is a rather simple and standard interface, non-RFlow components could access it and determine their respsective ZMQ connections.
+Given that SQLite is a rather simple and standard interface, non-RFlow components could access it and determine their respective ZMQ connections.

 DB schemas for the configuration database are in [lib/rflow/configuration/migrations](lib/rflow/configuration/migrations)